Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Collinear factorization framework for hard exclusive reactions

 while in the baryonic case, the relevant matrix element of the three-quark light-cone operator $ \Psi \Psi \Psi $ is

 The corresponding hadronic quantities, the distribution amplitudes (DAs), are the Fourier transforms of the matrix elements (\ref{DApi}), (\ref{DAbar}) decomposed over an appropriate set of the Dirac structures (for a review, see Refs.~\cite{Chernyak:1983ej,Stefanis:1999wy,Braun:1999te}).
-Factorization scale dependence of hadron DAs is controlled by the Efremov-Radyushkin-Brodsky-Lepage (ERBL) \cite{Efremov:1978rn,Efremov:1979qk,Lepage:1979zb,Lepage:1979za,Lepage:1980fj} evolution equations.
+The factorization scale dependence of hadron DAs is controlled by the Efremov--Radyushkin--Brodsky--Lepage (ERBL) \cite{Efremov:1978rn,Efremov:1979qk,Lepage:1979zb,Lepage:1979za,Lepage:1980fj} evolution equations.